panzerdp/dmitripavlutin.com/content/posts/069-best-practices-modules/index.md

 };
 ```

-This is a problem because the parsing of `bigJsonString` is done at the module-level scope.
-The parsing of `bigJsonString` would actually happen when `configuration` module is imported:
+That's a problem.
+Because the parsing of `bigJsonString` is performed at the module-level scope, a heavy operation is executed when `configuration` module is imported:

 ```javascript{2}
 // Bad: parsing happens when the module is imported